 The area was occupied by the Dorians in about 1200 BC, who later were ruled by the Spartans.
 After Sparta lost its power and was destroyed in the third century BC, Mani remained self-governed.

-The region became part of the Byzantine Empire, after its decline the peninsula was fought over by the Byzantines, the Franks, and the Saracens.
+The region became part of the Byzantine Empire, and, after its decline, the peninsula was fought over by the Byzantines, the Franks, and the Saracens.